walterfreeman/phy211/syllabus.md

   * Describe the forces required to cause an object to move in uniform circular motion
   * Use the previous skills to predict how an object will move in any given situation, and the forces involved in its motion

-* Unit 3 (Conservation laws)
+* Unit 3 (Conservation laws) (Quizzes 4 and 5)
   * Use conservation of momentum to solve problems that involve collisions and explosions
   * Use the work-energy theorem and conservation of energy to determine properties of the motion of systems to which they apply, and recognize which systems those are

-* Unit 4 (Rotation)
-  * Construct analogies between the properties of rotational motion and the properties of translational motion
+  * Construct analogies between momentum and angular momentum, and rotational and translational kinetic energy
   * Use conservation of energy to solve problems in which objects rotate as well as translate
+  * Use conservation of angular momentum to solve problems involving collisions with rotating objects, or objects that change shape while rotating

+* Unit 4 (Rotational Dynamics) (Unit 6, on the final exam)
   * Describe the relationship between the forces that act on an object and the torque they apply about any given axis
   * Describe the relationship between the torque applied to an object and its angular acceleration
   * Use both $\vec F=m\vec a$ and $\tau = I \alpha$ in tandem to predict the motion of objects that both translate and rotate